plesk/ext-domain-connect/README.md

-# Plesk Extension for Domain Connect Standard
+# The Domain Connect Extension

 Buying a domain name is just the start of a journey.
 To put your website online, you need to associate it with your domain.